danhammer/web-mapping/lecture6/lecture6.md

 | 5101300US2001111 | 2016-04-12 | 47    |
 | 5101300US2001127 | 2016-04-12 | 45    |
 | 5101300US2004035 | 2016-04-14 | 43    |

+The second part of the question relies more on visualization rather than code, drawing on a section from [Lecture 1](https://github.com/danhammer/web-mapping/blob/master/lecture1/Lecture1.md#guided-tutorial-get-started-with-animated-maps).

 #### Lecture
 ##### Styling maps based on table values